-A full update will be released in February 2017, and will add hydro, solar, wind, geothermal, bioenergy and ocean energy, along with market information.
+A full update will be released in late 2017, and will add hydro, solar, wind, geothermal, bioenergy and ocean energy, along with market information.

 The national assessment has been moved to a primarily internet-delivered format, offering improved functionality (including data download) and easier navigation.
 The publishing institutions are aiming to improve the ease with which users can gain an understanding of energy resources, and are seeking user feedback.

 Australia has an abundance and diversity of energy resources (see Table 1).
 Since 2010, the estimated total demonstrated non-renewable energy resources, with the exception of oil, have increased.
 Australia continues to have the world's largest known economic uranium resources, the fourth-largest coal (black and brown) resources, and substantial conventional and unconventional gas resources.
 This globally significant resource base is capable of meeting both domestic and increased export demand for coal and gas, and uranium export demand, over the next several decades and beyond.
 There is good potential for further growth of the resource base through new discoveries.
 Identified resources of crude oil, condensate and liquefied petroleum gas (LPG) are more limited, and Australia is increasingly reliant on imports for transport fuels.

 Australia is a major global producer and exporter of energy commodities.
 Australia is the world's third-largest producer of uranium, and the fourth-largest producer and second-largest exporter of coal.
 It is set to become the largest producer and exporter of liquefied natural gas (LNG) in the next five years.
 In 2015, Australia exported 76 per cent of the energy it produced.